 Comité international pour les musées et collections d’instruments et de musique (International Committee for Museums and Collections of Instruments and Music; Comité internacional para museos y colecciones de instrumentos y de música)

-At a first stage dimensions of an instrument and its individual parts are recorded, including all traces of manufacturing, repair and restoration processes, aging and damage.
+At a first stage dimensions of an instrument and its individual parts are surveyed and recorded, including all traces of manufacturing, repair and restoration processes, aging and damage.

 The focus is on a complete documentation of the instrument "as is at present" as a record of the historical state of the instrument as such as well as a fundament for future data interpretation.

 (See an example here).

 This forms a basis for the drawing of plans which enable hypotheses about any original or concept state of an instrument based on the documented traces of manufacturing or changes.
 Only then any reconstructions of eventual concepts can be based on a solid data fundament.
 These also can be realised on a virtual basis without any modifications or alterations of the original instrument.

 These plans and the recorded work traces allow the production of a replica within a separate re-engineering process.